ZebraDevs/fetch_grasp_suggestion/fetch_grasp_suggestion/README.md

   * `~/classifier_types` (string[], ["decision_tree"])
   The types of classifiers to test.
 Supported classifiers include: `["decision_tree", "random_forest", "ada_boost", "knn", "svm", "logistic_regression", "nn1", "nn2"]`, where `"nn1"` is a neural network with a single hidden layer, and `"nn2"` is a neural network with two hidden layers.
+You can also pass in "all" to evaluate every supported classifier.
   * `~/file_name` (string, "grasp_data.csv")
   The filename containing all of the data, which will be used to create training and testing sets.
 File paths can be relative or absolute.
 If the path is relative, the script assumes the file is located in the directory (location of